zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 ## Summary

-> > First we can have bullets, if applicable, that states noteable things about
+> > First we can have bullets, if applicable, that states notable things about
 > > the execution or the messages.
 E.g.
 * If no CDS record is found, the test case will terminate early with no message tag outputted.